News

 “This digital transformation in certificates of origin not only reduces time and costs, but also increases the competitiveness of our products internationally,” he said and added.

-"This representation of traders on decision-making boards is a very important thing, and we congratulate them for it."
+“This representation of traders in the decision-making councils is a very important thing for which we congratulate them.”

-TCCIA continues to collaborate with the government and the private sector to strengthen the business environment.
+TCCIA continues to collaborate with government and the private sector to strengthen the business environment.

 Source:TCCIA